 By adding several stimulants together, it's hoped they act together to produce a bigger, better effect.
 Sounds plausible, although most stimulant combinations lack clinical proof they really work as intended.

-Still other ingredients which may be added include:
+Other ingredients which may be added to fat burners nclude:

 - CLA (Conjugated linoleic acid)